Unathi-Skosana/blog/content/posts/quantum_fourier_transform/quantum_fourier_transform.md

 Here $N = 2^n$ where $n$ is number of qubits.

 #### Tensor product states

-The quantum Fourier transform lends itself to a tensor product representation that allow one to somewhat visual it geometrically.
-Recall
+The QFT lends itself to a tensor product representation that allows one to somewhat visual it geometrically.
+Recall that

 $$
 \begin{aligned}